redbadger/crux/docs/src/part-4/typegen.md

 - **Type definitions** — enums, structs, and their serialization code, matching the shape of your Rust types.
 For example, `Event`, `Effect`, `ViewModel`, and any operation types.
-- **Serialization runtime** — Serde and Bincode implementations in the target language, so the shell can serialize events and deserialize effects and view models.
+- **Serialization runtime** — Serde and `bincode` implementations in the target language, so the shell can serialize events and deserialize effects and view models.
 - **Helper extensions** — like `Requests.swift`, which provides
   convenience methods for working with effect requests.

-For Swift, the output is a Swift Package.
-For Kotlin, it's a set of source files alongside UniFFI bindings.
-For TypeScript, it's an npm package.
+For Swift, Kotlin, TypeScript, and C#, this typegen output sits beside the BoltFFI-generated binding package for the byte-oriented core API.